BettercareHealth/bettercare/maternal-care/test-8.md

 	1. If she has 3 or more contractions every 10 minutes with each contraction lasting 60 seconds or longer
 	1. If she progresses normally during labour
 	1. If she has pain with every contraction
-10. If a primigravida has poor progress in labour in spite of good, painful uterine contractions, your diagnosis should be:
+10. If a primigravida has poor progress in labour in spite of good, painful uterine contractions, without any moulding, your diagnosis should be:
 	1. Ineffective uterine contractions
 	1. Cephalopelvic disproportion
 	1. A small pelvis